iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 To illustrate the impact of class names in zero-shot recognition, we developed a new set of ["modified" class names](https://github.com/klarajanouskova/ImageNet/blob/main/classes/modified_classnames.txt), building on [OpenAI’s version](https://github.com/openai/CLIP/blob/dcba3cb2e2827b402d2701e7e1c7d9fed8a20ef1/notebooks/Prompt_Engineering_for_ImageNet.ipynb) of the ImageNet-1k class names.
 In the notebook, the authors suggest further work with class names is necessary.
 In the experiments, we decided to use OpenCLIP, an open-source implementation that outperforms the original CLIP model.

-<a href="#table6">**Table 6**</a> shows recognition accuracy for the five classes with the most significant gain when using OpenAI class names vs. the original ImageNet names.
+**Table 6** shows recognition accuracy for the five classes with the most significant gain when using OpenAI class names vs. the original ImageNet names.
 The changes primarily address CLIP's need for a broader context.
 For instance, in ImageNet, *"sorrel"* refers to a horse coloring, while in common usage, we’re used to hearing it refer to a [plant](https://en.wikipedia.org/wiki/Sorrel).
 This can be a problem for VLMs due to the lack of context, which in turn the new class name *"common sorrel horse"* provides.

 <table style="margin-top: 20px;">
   <thead>